markoneill/trustbase-windows/TrustHubWin/README.md

 The Policy Engine can be tested on it's own if `COMMUNICATIONS_DEBUG_MODE` in communications.h is set to true, and `COMMUNICATIONS_DEBUG_QUERY` is the path to a binary file containing a query message formatted as a message from the Kernel Driver.

+To set up the Policy Engine, the project for both the Policy Engine and libconfig++ must be set to a x64 build mode, and the Policy Engine must have it's project search for includes in libconfig's file.
+This applies to both Debug and Release modes.

+The Policy Engine also currently expects the "trusthub.cfg" file to be in the same folder as the executable.

+The Policy Engine also has a hardcoded path for the debug query in 'communications.h'.

 #### Plugins

 Plugins must be compiled to a 'DLL'.